-Creation of a global mycological school curriculum so that as much is taught about fungi in traditional schooling worldwide, as is of plants and animals.
+As much is taught about Fungi in traditional schooling worldwide, as of Plants and Animals: Fungi Education Project.

 Do you remember learning all about fungi in school?
 Probably not because most schools do not have a comprehensive mycological curriculum.
-At the Fungi Foundation, we know that it is essential to teach all youth about the importance and wonders of fungi to encourage more understanding, research, and conservation in the future.
-Simply put, we want to create a free mycological curriculum for schools worldwide to teach about fungi as much as they teach about plants and animals.
+We believe that it is essential to teach all youth about the importance and wonders of fungi to encourage more understanding, research, and conservation in the future.
+Simply put, we are creating a free mycological curriculum for schools worldwide to teach about fungi as much as they teach about plants and animals.

 We have established a scientific collection standard, so that people interested in fungi can properly collect their own specimens and information.